theLongLab/Jawamix5/README.md

 - -scale: maximal	value of	genotype	coding,	default	is	2.0 (corresponding	to the	ordinary	0,	1,	2	coding	for	hom,	het,	hom	genotypes)

+**kinshipwe**:	Compute	“polygenic” term, the core component of expression-directed linear mixed model (edLMM).
+Mandatory	parameters:
+- -ig:	input	genotype	file in	HDF5	format
+- -o:	prefix of output file
+- -wg:  expression weights file for SNPs (Please find "" as an example file in ExampleFile folder)

+Options:
+- -w: tiling	window	size(bp),	default	is the	whole genome (df=WG)
+- -m: method to calcuate polygenic term.
+RRM is available for current verion (df=RRM).
+- -maf: cut off for SNPs.
+SNPs with larger MAF are selected for analysis, (df=0).
+- -scale: maximal	value of	genotype	coding,	(df=2, corresponding	to the	ordinary	0,	1,	2	coding	for	hom,	het,	hom	genotypes)
+- -verbose: show analysis details or not, (df=false, set to true to print out details).

 **import**:	Import	genotype	file	from	.CSV format	into	HDF5	encoded	indexed	files.
 Mandatory	parameters:
 - -ig: input	genotype	file in	plain	text	(.CSV	format)